 - “I’ll do it with you”— Oh Ri Jin

 It is like, US AGAINST THE WORLD.
 Ri Jin is now ready to face everything with Do Hyun while Do Hyun is ready to face his painful past no matter what happens.

 I can say that this is the most heart touching scene in the story, bidding goodbye to your past and willing to face the future with the person who stays beside you all throughout.

 To sum it all, the story and the artists made it perfect and was the reason why I made this drama review!
-Every episode is a mind boggling and it will make you think of all the possible things that happened.
+Every episode is a mind-boggling and it will make you think of all the possible things that happened.
 You will ask yourself if things you want to know will happen in this episode or what new things might appear, it’s unexpected.
 I want to mention how great the director is to find humor in serious moments.
 As well as how great the past memories intertwine with the other scenes, it seems like they spoil things slowly but surely.
-It has its own story line up, from light into momentum and left you with some cliff hanging scene.
+It has its own story line up, from light into momentum and left you with some cliff-hanging scene.
 You will also feel every kind of emotion that you should have during the scenes.
 The butterflies inside your stomach when Cha Do Hyun hugged or kiss Oh Ri Jin (Oh!
 I still can feel it!
 Kinikilig ako!
 Hahaha!), the pain that they both have and the humor which they showed throughout the story.
-The story exceed my expectations and I’ am very happy that I decided to watched this K-drama.
-I think, this drama deserved to be called as the K-Drama of the year!
+The story exceeds my expectations and I’ am very happy that I decided to watch this K-drama.
+I think this drama deserved to be called as the K-Drama of the year!

 Well, I will surely recommend this to all those K-drama lovers out there!
 It’s time for you to taste some new plot story!

 Many flaws but still I love this show!